rkm0959/Inequality_Solving_with_CVP/README.md

 ``weight`` is a variable that you do *NOT* have to initialize.
 It will be explained later.

+`result` is the result of the CVP

+`applied_weights` is the applied weights during the weighting process (see below)

+`fin` is the actual value of the variables, recovered when `n = m` and vectors are linearly independent

+We also have a heuristic for number of solutions for the inequality.
+This is a good way to decide if this method is feasible.

+For some notes on this topic, check out [Mystiz's writeup on Example Challenge 5.](https://mystiz.hk/posts/2021-02-28-aeroctf/)

 ## The reasoning behind the algorithm